Maia-Everett/lintian.eu/_posts/2024-08-22-warcraft-retrospective-32.md

 This is the secret mission I mentioned earlier.
 If the sheep secret is not activated, it will simply be skipped.

 The blood elves are escaping through the portal, and Garithos is not exactly happy about it.
-Your job is to construct fortifications and hold the line until everyone is true.
+Your job is to construct fortifications and hold the line until everyone is through.

-{% figure [caption:"The archery targets are there, of course, to give the engineers something to do on watercooler breaks."] %}
+{% figure [caption:"That's a power, that's a power that must rule in every land..."] %}
 ![The Crossing](/assets/wr/20240821224537_1.jpg)
 {% endfigure %}